-Because making org changes is very stress inducing, it’s important to involve as few people as possible and to plan the org re-design in secrecy.
-Focus on your current problem set to be address.
+Because making org changes is very stress-inducing, it’s important to involve as few people as possible and to plan the org re-design in secrecy.
+Focus on your current problem set to be addressed.
 Once you have a good vision for how you think things should operate, make the necessary org chart to match your vision.

 Voilà!
 The problems you had been facing will no longer be your highest order issues.

 The bureaucracy in organizations requires annual reviews of individuals.
 By letting high performers “do their thing”, you are getting out of people’s way.
 Simply check in with high performers once a year and give them high marks.
 One caveat is to always listen to high performers when they give suggestions.
 If a high performer has an idea, make sure to support it.